spather/no_engine_game/notebook/notebook.md

 Finished the last part of the "Hello Triangle" tutorial, which draws a rectangle and uses an EBO to manage the indices into the vertex array.

 Added the code to draw in wireframe mode but leaving it commented out.

+Read through the [shaders tutorial](https://learnopengl.com/Getting-started/Shaders).
+It all seemed pretty straightforward and I didn't feel the need to implement it.

+Moved on to the [textures tutorial](https://learnopengl.com/Getting-started/Textures) and implemented that.
+I was happy about how easy it was to integrate the [stb image library](https://github.com/nothings/stb/blob/master/stb_image.h) via vcpkg and to get CMake to create the textures directory in the build output.
+Got it working but I need to clean up a few things in the code before committing.

 20210904: